Do I need a piano at home?

 What days and times do you teach?

-I teach on different days of the weeks, including after school times and Saturdays.
+I teach from Wednesday to Saturday.
 Click here to find out my current availability.

 What age ranges do you teach?

 I teach all ages, from age 6 up to adults.